johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 ### Working with the REST API

 To manipulate the blockchain from Node-RED, we will expose the perishable-network business network using the Hyperledger Composer REST API.
-Currently, this starter kit does not deply a RESTful API server for smart contracts developed using Hyperledger Fabric.
+Currently, this starter kit does not deploy a RESTful API server for smart contracts developed using Hyperledger Fabric.
 Since we used Hyperledger Composer, the DevOps toolchain has automatically deployed a RESTful API server for each deployed smart contract.
 You can use these RESTful APIs to build end user applications that interact with a smart contract.

 1. The URLs for the deployed RESTful API servers are available in the logs for the "DELIVERY" phase, but you can also find them in the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps).
 The RESTful API server is deployed as an application, with a name made up of "composer-rest-server-" and the name of the smart contract.
 Ours are called **composer-rest-server-xxx-perishable-network**.
 ![Find your composer-rest-server in the IBM Cloud Dashboard.](screenshots/composer-rest-server.png)

-2. Click on the rest server to naviage the application details page.
+2. Click on the rest server to navigate to the application details page.
 ![View the rest server application details.](screenshots/restserverdetails.png)

 3. Select the **Visit App URL** to view your API.